-Dermaplaning is a form of exfoliation that is quickly picking up its popularity in the beauty world due to the amazing and instant results it gives.
+Dermaplaning is a form of exfoliation that is quickly picking up in popularity in the beauty world due to the instantly visible results it gives.

 Dermaplaning is a professional procedure that involves a sharp tool that is used to scrape off the top layer of the skin, which allows for the dead skin cells to be removed along with fine vellus hairs or peach fuzz as we call it.